ArunSiddardha/FaceRecognition_Engage2022/README.md

 - And I have cleared many of the small bugs that were present in the code and then made it perfect

-## Future Scope

-- There can be many things we can work on to imporve the project

 <p align="right">(<a href="#top">back to top</a>)</p>